Downend air crash: Memorials

 A memorial service was held at Bristol Cathedral on 19 November 1957.

 Commemorative events were held on 25th and 34th anniversaries, when the first memorial plaque listing the names of the dead was erected at Downend Folk House.
 Downend Local History Society holds its meetings in the building, which have one of its rooms named Britannia Room.

 A memorial plaque at the crash site, now called Britannia Wood, was unveiled on 3 November 2007 by Beryl Statham, the pilot's widow.

+A memorial plaque honouring the 42 employees of the Bristol Aeroplane Company who lost their lives in the course of their duties, which included the 15 who died in the Downend crash, was unveiled at Aerospace Bristol on 6 November 2025, the 68th anniversary of the crash.